adavarski/k3d-tilt-development/README.md

 - [tilt](https://tilt.dev): smart rebuilds and live updates making your live easier

 ## Installing the cluster
-Once you installed above and cloned this repository you create a local cluster using:
+Create a local k3d cluster with docker registry using:

 ```
 make up
 ```